 Emily Gravett has also collaborated with some of the most

-creative writers working today including Julia Donaldson on Cave Baby and with
+creative writers working today including Julia Donaldson on Cave Baby ,with

-A F Harold on The Imaginary (Bloomsbury), her first illustrated fiction title.
+A F Harold on The Imaginary (Bloomsbury), and with Matt Haig on Evie and the Animals.
 The

 Imaginary won the UKLA Book Award 2016 with the judges commenting that their

 7-11 winner 'reflects once again the importance of illustration to this age

 group.'
 The New York Times Book Review said: 'Emily Gravett's delicate

 illustrations (and dazzling cover art), with soft lines in mostly black and

 white, capture the motion of Amanda and Rudger's adventures, but the tranquility